Glomerulonephritis

 These include:

-If you're diagnosed with glomerulonephritis, your doctor may prescribe medication to help lower your blood pressure, lower your cholesterol or protect against blood clots.
+If you're diagnosed with glomerulonephritis, your doctor may prescribe medicine to help lower your blood pressure, lower your cholesterol or protect against blood clots.

 Treatment

-Treatment for glomerulonephritis depends on the cause of your condition and your symptoms.
+Treatment for glomerulonephritis depends on what's causing it and your symptoms.

 Dietary changes